Vera Zasulich

-Vera Ivanovna Zasulich (Ве́ра Ива́новна Засу́лич; – 8 May 1919) was a Russian revolutionary and socialist activist.
+Vera Ivanovna Zasulich (Ве́ра Ива́новна Засу́лич; – 8 May 1919) was a Russian Marxist theorist and revolutionary.
 Born into impoverished nobility, Zasulich became involved in radical politics in the late 1860s.
 In 1878, she gained international renown for attempting to assassinate Fyodor Trepov, the governor of St. Petersburg, to protest his abuse of a political prisoner.
 In a high-profile case that highlighted the unpopularity of the tsarist government, a sympathetic jury acquitted her.

 To avoid re-arrest, Zasulich fled to Western Europe, where she became a key figure in the populist Black Repartition movement.
 Disillusioned with terrorism as a revolutionary tactic, she converted to Marxism and in 1883 co-founded the Emancipation of Labour group, the first Russian Marxist organization, with Georgi Plekhanov and Pavel Axelrod.
-The group struggled for years in exile, facing poverty, isolation, and official repression, but produced foundational works of Russian Marxism.
+The group struggled for years in exile, facing poverty, isolation, and official repression, but produced foundational works of the movement.

 Zasulich later joined the editorial board of the influential newspaper Iskra, where she played a crucial role as a mediator.
 During the Second Congress of the Russian Social Democratic Labour Party in 1903, she sided with Julius Martov's Menshevik faction against Vladimir Lenin's Bolsheviks.
 She returned to Russia during the 1905 Russian Revolution but subsequently retired from active revolutionary politics.
 During World War I, she supported the Russian war effort and condemned the October Revolution of 1917 as a perversion of Marxism.
 She died in Petrograd in 1919.
 Remembered more as a moral icon than a theorist, Zasulich's life was defined by her steadfast commitment to the cause of revolutionary unity.